 For more information including language requirements, costs, and full program descriptions check out the CIE website!

 NEWS FLASH!
-An agreement has been reached with the Pontifical Catholic University of Perú (PUCP)!
-You can now also study in Lima, Perú for a year, a semester or in summer.
-Details on the CIE website soon!
+An agreement has been reached with the Pontificia Universidad Católica del Perú (Pontifical Catholic University of Perú), or PUCP, in Lima, Perú.
+You can now also study there for a year, a semester or in summer.
+See further details on the CIE website!
 (Note that the summer program in Peru is only for four weeks and therefore does not by itself fulfill the six week immersion requirement for LAS, and that only the Spanish-language summer program would fulfill the immersion requirement.)

 Math 107 "Mathematics in Latin American Cultures"

 Latin American Studies students will be very interested in taking Math 107, "Mathematics in Latin American Cultures," to fulfill their math requirement.
 This course covers mathematical concepts through a discussion of how they were and are used and by indigenous peoples of the Americas.
 It's math with a cultural focus!
 Click here to see pictures of the quipus and the Nasca lines, both of which are projects done by students as part of the class.
 (You'll have to take the class to understand how they work and what they mean.)

 When the class is taught in the Spring, it's possible to do the Nasca lines in something other than snow.
 Click here to see pictures from Spring 2014 of the lines on the sand at a baseball field.

 The materials below are here to help you, but you should double check with an LAS advisor as they may be outdated.
 These are based on the 2016-17 catalog.